Turkish editor hits out at media coercion under Erdogan

 Erdogan is feeling the strain on several fronts.

-Economic storm clouds are gathering.
-Credit ratings agency Standard & Poor's cut its outlook on Turkey last Friday, citing the risks of a hard economic landing.
-And one of Erdogan's pet projects, a massive new third airport for Istanbul, looks likely to be delayed by a court ruling.
+Economic storm clouds are gathering; credit ratings agency Standard & Poor's cut its outlook on Turkey last Friday, citing the risks of a hard economic landing.
+And one of Erdogan's pet projects, a massive new third airport for Istanbul, looked set to be delayed by a court ruling.

 FIGHTING THE LOBBY